queuemail/docs-and-examples/xsignup.md

 </form>

-If you are already registered and don't remeber your passwor, please [get a new password here](xrequestnewpassword.md).
+If you are already registered and don't remeber your password, please [get a new password here](xrequestnewpassword.md).

 <!--FIN RPP-->